ArunM10/VMBQC/README.md

         ret = sample_circ(par)
         return ret.copy()
    ```
-In the case of VMBQC as the target distribution (fig. 4) one also needs to change the `sample_target_function(par)` function later in the code.
-For example, in the `mmd_loss` will take the below form
+When Gaussian is the target distribution (fig. 5) there is no need to change anything in the code but in the case of VMBQC as the target distribution (fig. 4) one also needs to change the `sample_target_function(par)` function later in the code.
+For example, in the `mmd_loss` will take the form below

 ```
 def mmd_loss(params):